marzwick/DemoSite/site/src/inclusive.md

 *Mitigate stereotype threat:*

-- Examine how your course might activitate stereotype threat.
+- Examine how your course might activate stereotype threat.
-- Predict how stereotype influences student outcomes.
+- Predict how stereotypes influence student outcomes.
 - Commit to one action you could take to mitigate the negative impacts of stereotype   threat in your course.
 - Understand key concepts and principles:
     - Stereotype threat influences the classroom learning environment.